interplaynetary/p2p-template/resources/surplus.md

 This is why contributing to free association isn't just about direct relationships—it's about participating in and strengthening a network that can ultimately connect all of humanity through mutual recognition and surplus distribution.
 Your contributions don't just help immediate recipients; they help build and strengthen pathways through which humanity's cooperative wealth can flow more freely.

+Note: this level of access to the wealth of social-abundance can be overwhelming for inviduals!
+Various organizational elements, games, organizations, structures, algorithms, interface extensions should be explored to help individuals navigate and interact with this abundance of access while minimizing overwhelm.
+When indivudals form communities that freely associate with eachother, communal organization of surplus can help minimize the burden on individuals to need to process the whole of this abundance.
+Free association between individuals, between organizations, between individuals and organizations, between organizations and individuals.

 ## Current Needs for Free Association Development

 The free association project currently seeks support in: